mavit/slimpris2/doc/slimpris2.conf.md

 : Defaults to `http`.
 LMS cannot currently use `https` unless it is behind a reverse proxy.

 *host*
 : The hostname where LMS is running.
-Defaults to `localhost` if not specified here or on the command line.
+If not specified here or on the command line, auto-discovery will be attempted.

 *port*
 : The port number where LMS is running.
 Defaults to `9000` if not specified here or in the configuration file.